valentinkoe/pnmt/README.md

 This must be set separately due to theano's config not being accessible prior to the compilation of the model for each concurrent process.

+For comparison common (non-parallel) optimizing algorithms are also supplied.

 ## Translating Text